marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTilesBeta.md

 #### Cloud Pak Status

 This page is where can see overall status of the cloud pak and all the sevcies you requeted.
 The Cloud Pak Status page will auto refresh every few minutes and where you can watch as your services come online.
 As stated before, this can take 1 -5 hours to get to "Ready" state for all services componets.
-Once services are ready, it will then update the console tab with your connection.
+Once services are ready, it will then update the console tab with your console connection info.

 #### Cloud Pak Console